alimness/sabbath-school-resources/src/en/aij/2025-00-bb-tg/part-05/05-03-lesson-02-good-shepherd/05-03-lesson-02-good-shepherd.md

 Jesus is the Good Shepherd,\
 He loves me just as I am.

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-02-07-jesus-good-shepherd-lambs.mp3] Jesus Is the Good Shepherd (verse 4: lambs).
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-02-07-jesus-good-shepherd-lambs.mp3] Jesus Is the Good Shepherd (verse 4: lambs). {"credits":[{"key":"Writer","value":"Rosie Smith"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"copyright":"Copyright © 2024 General Conference Corporation® of Seventh-day Adventists."}

 **^[YOU ARE SPECIAL]({"style":{"text":{"color": "#a65726"}}})**\
 Say: **Who is this?** Hold a mirror near the face of each baby. **You are special to Jesus.** Show the babies a picture of Jesus. **God loves you and takes care of you.
 He made Mommy and Daddy to care for you the way the shepherds care for their sheep**.